- Jul 31, 2021

 Currently, you don’t have the option of storing your credit/debit card details on your phone for processing transactions at the store.
 Instead, you need plastic cards to make payments.
 However, many eCommerce sites accept credit/debit card payments through mobile platforms.
 They also have a feature that enables consumers to save their cards on the server so that they don’t have to type in the card number, security code, and expiry date for online shopping every time.

 Most eCommerce sites accept VISA, MasterCard, American Express, and other popular cards for online transactions.
 However, experts and commentators tell us that most of us will soon be able to use platforms like Google Wallet instead of traditional credit and debit cards.
-There are a range of apps that will allow users to process contactless payments using their mobile phone.
+There is a range of apps that will allow users to process contactless payments using their mobile phones.

 3. Google Pay